Goal setting games: to encourage people to set challenging but achievable goals.

 5. The team is expected to overcome this action of the stick.

-6. In the process of this goal setting game the team experiences goal setting, team problem solving, strategizing and team functioning.
+6. In the process of this goal setting game/training game the team experiences goal setting, team problem solving, strategizing and team functioning.

 For more information on the materials used to play these goal setting games use the